P&L Responsibility: Resume Examples and Tips

 • Benchmarked facility cost structures and sales metrics to identify profitability and improvement; cost savings identified and executed in excess of $1.5M.

 Executive positions like CEO or Chief Strategy Officer also involve P&L responsibility.
-In these cases, you should focus on P&L management in the context of making strategic business decisions.
+In these cases, focus on P&L management when making strategic business decisions.

 For example:

-• Saved $2M organizational costs by cutting Selling, General & Administrative expenses and closing under-performing sites.
+• Saved $2M in organizational costs by cutting selling, general, and administrative expenses and closing underperforming sites.

-• Reduced $10M of receivables exposure by developing initiative to shift dynamics between company and clients.
+• Reduced $10M of receivables exposure by developing an initiative to shift dynamics between company and clients.

 P&L responsibility for product managers

-Product Managers and other technical positions are often focused on getting things done — but they also require understanding of P&L. Here, you can showcase P&L responsibility by emphasizing accomplishments where you streamlined processes or analyzed ways of cutting costs without negatively affecting the company’s output.
+Product Managers and other technical positions are often focused on getting things done — but they also require an understanding of P&L. Here, showcase P&L responsibility by emphasizing accomplishments where you streamlined processes or analyzed ways of cutting costs without negatively affecting the company’s output.

 For example:

-• Drove an average annual savings of $15M in the cost-of-attracting talent over 3 years by creating, and integrating core company systems streamlining reconciliation processes.
+• Drove an average annual savings of $15M in the cost of attracting talent over 3 years by creating and integrating core company systems and streamlining reconciliation processes.

 P&L responsibility for managerial positions

-Managerial roles involve close day-to-day involvement with the main factors driving profit & loss.
-Here, you’re looking for accomplishments that show both your ability to make big-picture decisions and an understanding of the practical impact on a company.
+Managerial roles involve day-to-day involvement with the main factors driving profit & loss.
+Focus on accomplishments that show your ability to make big-picture decisions and understand the practical impact on a company.

 For example: